Relaying Quantum Information: Analytic Tools: The FQSW Theorem

 \section{Analytic Tools: The FQSW Theorem}

-Before presenting the achievability proof, we provide a quick overview of the fully quantum Slepian-Wolf (FQSW) protocol as presented in \cRef{ref:Abeyesinghe2009}.
-This summary broadly follows the one given in \cRef{ref:Dupuis2009}.
-Consider a pure state $\ket{\psi}_{ABC}$ shared by Alice, Bob, and a reference system held by Charlie.
-Now, Alice wishes to send her state to Bob with high fidelity and use as few qubits as possible.
-In the FQSW protocol, Alice first applies a unitary $U_{A\rightarrow A_1 A_2}$, drawn according to the Haar measure, and then sends $A_2$ to Bob.
+Here we give a quick overview of the fully quantum Slepian-Wolf (FQSW) protocol \cc{ref:Dupuis2009, ref:Abeyesinghe2009}.
+Suppose we have a pure state $\ket{\psi}_{ABC}$ shared by Alice, Bob and some reference system Charlie.
+Alice wishes to sent her state to Bob with high fideluty and using as few qubits as possible.
+The FQSW protocol states that Alice first applies some unitary $U_{A\rightarrow A_1 A_2}$, for example drawn from the Haar measure, and then sending $A_2$ to Bob.

-The FQSW result is a decoupling theorem.
-The protocol induces a state such that the $A_1$ and $C$ sub-systems are ``almost" in a product state at the end of the protocol.
-As shown in \cRef{ref:Abeyesinghe2009}, one may evaluate how close the resulting state is to a decoupled state by: